 As mentioned before the changes we propose will have effects on the airport system in Northwest Europe.
 Will this change lead to a better alignment with climate goals and will it at the same time be possible to maintain global connectivity in this area?

-In short, in our view it’s urgent to strengthen the physics and the performance of the metropolitan system (the total of the metropolitan areas) in this part of Europe, in order to maintain the prosperity and the competitive power in the global economy by reaching new standards for a rail network of the 21st century, sustainable and with an excellent performance.
+In our view it’s urgent to strengthen the physics and the performance of the metropolitan system (the total of the metropolitan areas) in this part of Europe, in order to maintain the prosperity and the competitive power in the global economy by reaching new standards for a rail network of the 21st century, sustainable and with an excellent performance.

 We are sure that we are not the only institution thinking about this kind of perspectives.
 There must be a lot of people, institutions, cities, regions and other public bodies) engaged in the same ambitions as we have stated above.
 Therefore we should seek partners in these metropolitan areas to participate in this project.